Assembling reports with Small Parts

 Alternatively, you can have just one general content type (for example, Report).
 In this case, you can create and configure several Base rules in the JungleDocs New tab.
 You can make each of these rules use the same content type but a custom template.
 In the latter case, you should, under the Document template header, select Custom template and click Manage custom template to provide a template URL location or to upload your template file.

 Now you can start creating your reports directly from that library.
 Open JungleDocs from the ribbon and click on the rule.
 Then, select the Small Parts you want to include in your report and click OK when you are finished.

 Under Company, select a company name and click Save.

 Your company report will now be generated for the selected company.

 Your second option is to start from the Companies list itself.
 In that case, you will need to configure a new From existing rule.
 To do this, select a company item and launch JungleDocs from the ribbon.

 Under Document template, you can also edit your template, upload a custom template and generate a sample document.

 Under Specify small parts library location, browse for the Small Parts library you want JungleDocs to search when generating your company reports.

 You are now ready to easily create company reports!

-4. Generate a company report
+4. Generating a report